Our Curriculum/Catch up

 The National Curriculum has been redefined to meet the needs of the children that attend St Marys Catholic Primary School.
 Our school curriculum is a key factor in pupil’s enjoyment of school and drives their achievements and success.
 Throughout our curriculum are our Golden threads that address the gaps in children’s knowledge and understanding as a result of the pandemic.

 These Golden threads are also linked to the schools golden rules which runs through our behaviour policy: Show Respect, Follow instructions straight away and Always do your best.
+The Golden threads drive the child forward and create a culturally aware, resilient, independent, child with endless possibilities for the future.

 Concepts run through each class curriculum overview and every subject leads vision statement.
 We have selected fine concepts with wide breaths.